 What does this mean for the story’s structure?

 As an Audience member we get too see how this problem works out objectively amongst all the characters.
 Subjectively, and more personally, we get to feel what it is like to have this problem by experiencing the story’s events through Mildred herself.
 Objective and subjective views.
-It is this simultaneous reality that elevates Mildred Pierce and illustrates The Real Magic Behind Great Stories.
+It is this simultaneous reality that elevates Mildred Pierce and showcases The Real Magic Behind Great Stories.

 Ending the Way It Should

-In addition to their similarities regarding the story’s central problem, both Mildred Pierce and Hamlet share the same outcome.
+In addition to their similarities in regards to the story’s central problem, both Mildred Pierce and Hamlet share the same outcome.
 They both end in Tragedy.
-As covered in the article How to Write a Tragedy, stories that end this way depict a Protagonist who fails to achieve the story’s central goal and a Main Character who becomes emotionally crushed by failing to resolve their own personal angst.
+As covered in the article How to Write a Tragedy, stories that end this way show a Protagonist who fails to achieve the story’s central goal and a Main Character who becomes emotionally crushed by failing to resolve their own personal angst.